 Ingestion of methanol can occur accidentally, or deliberately if used as an ethanol substitute.

 Methanol itself is non-toxic.
-Onset of symptoms is delayed until the toxic metabolites are produced by liver.
+Onset of symptoms is delayed until the toxic metabolites are produced by the liver.
 Because the hepatic metabolism is slow, there is usually a considerable latent period (12-48 hours) before any toxic effects develop.
-Patients presenting early with a history of ingestion will be asymptomatic.
+Patients presenting early with a history of methanol ingestion have few symptoms due to the methanol (other than mild CNS depression), but may have symptoms due to other drugs or toxins (e.g. ethanol).
+Additionally co-ingestion of ethanol also contributes to the latent period by delaying metabolism of methanol.

 Patients presenting late are often deeply comatose and bradycardic with depressed respirations.
 Survivors have a high incidence of irreversible blindness.
 Abdominal pain is a common symptom and may be due to acute pancreatitis.

 The ideal way to assess and monitor response to treatment is to measure methanol blood levels.
-This test is NOT readily available in laboratories because of infrequent need and because the test is labour intensive.
-Treatment should NOT be delayed by delays in obtaining a blood methanol level.
+This test is NOT readily available at short notice in laboratories because of infrequent need and because the test is labour intensive.
+Specimens often are transferred to a larger hospital where batch testing may only be done every week or two.
+Treatment should NOT be delayed because of delays in obtaining a blood methanol level.
 Methanol levels >20mg/dl are associated with severe toxicity.

 The most serious toxic manifestations are: